zempo/java-crudyorders/README.md

 Part 2 of this project finished the CRUD application by adding create, updating, and delete endpoints.

+For seed data, please use the SeedData.java class provided in this repository.

 Expose the following endpoints

 * POST /customers/customer - Adds a new customer including any new orders